TBleess/Website_New/pages/5_CensusACS/2020-fraud.md

  - Your Social Security number.
  - Your bank account or credit card numbers.
  - Money or donations.

-In addition, the Census Bureau w ill not contact you on behalf of a political party.
+In addition, the Census Bureau will not contact you on behalf of a political party.

  See [Verify a Census Bureau Survey, Mailing, or Contact](https://www.census.gov/programs-surveys/surveyhelp/verify-a-survey.html)

  ### How Can You Verify That Someone Is a Census Worker?

  If you are visited by someone from the Census Bureau, here are some ways to verify the individual is a Census Bureau employee:

 The field representative will present an ID badge that includes: